COMPUTER LABORATORY - 2024/5

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to use practical computer laboratory sessions to develop a basic understanding of Excel and MATLAB.
-The conference project involves researching and writing a paper and presentation design and delivery.
+The research project involves researching and preparing an online article to present the student's findings.
 The topic area relates to the students' area of interest and intended undergraduate progression route.

 The learning and teaching methods include:

-• Conference project workshop sessions to support students through the stages of researching and preparing a written article and an oral presentation
+- Research project workshop sessions to support students through the stages of researching and preparing an online article to present their research findings.

-• Conference presentation sessions – peer to peer observation and feedback
+- Online content presentation styles – peer to peer observation and feedback

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.